vitiral/bridge-rpc/README.md

 > **This library is in the design phase.**

-Bridge is a protocol designed to allow a system of different devices (including microcontrollers), all using different protocols, to communicate with each other and issue commands through (optionally) guaranteed unique remote procedural calls.
+Bridge is a protocol designed to allow a system of different devices, to communicate with each other and issue commands through (optionally) guaranteed unique remote procedural calls.
+It allows inter-network communication through the concept of "bridges".
+Both nodes and bridges can be highly resource constrained devices (such as microcontrollers).
+Intended supported networks include tcp/ip, UART, CAN and ZigBee.

-Bridge has the following requirements:
+The Bridge Protocol has the following requirements:
-- lightweight: both nodes and bridges can be run on microcontrollers with as little as 4k memory and no memory allocation.
+- lightweight: both nodes and bridges can be run on microcontrollers with as little as 4k RAM and no memory allocation.
 - simple: The entire protocol is governed by a small set of easy to implement rules and there are only two kinds of devices: nodes and bridges.
   Bridges are just nodes which also store a register of existing nodes and pass data along to its destination.
-- protocol agnostic: can be run on any protocol that is masterless.
-The initial protocols will be: IP (internet), UART, CAN and ZigBee
+- network agnostic: can be run on any network that is masterless and has the ability to broadcast (tcp/ip, UART, CAN, etc).
-- bridged: enables seamless communication between different protocols via what are known as "node bridges".
-A node on ethernet can communicate with a node on CAN (or any other protocol) through an arbitrary number of bridges.
+- bridged: enables seamless communication between different networks via what are known as "bridge nodes".
+Through bridges, a node on ethernet can communicate with a node on CAN (or any other protocol) through an arbitrary number of bridges.
 - flexibly robust: supports any range on the spectrum of robustness vs guaranteed performance.
 When configured, data can always be re-requested and the user is guaranteed to never accidentally get duplicate data or call